Mobile App vs Mobile Website: The Detailed Comparison

 5. Business Metrics

 Mobile applications allow you to configure e-commerce tracking and collect information about all user activities.
-You can set up real-time business master data to help you build an effective strategy for the future.
+You can set up real-time business master data to help you build an effective strategy for the future and monitor product performance metrics and KPIs.

 Disadvantages of Mobile Apps